 As I keep saying, “anything can happen” and there are too many variables to eliminate all bad outcomes.

-“I don’t know what would generally be regarded as an acceptable max % loss by others, but I guess I would be feeling uncomfortable at anything greater than 25% and perhaps comfortable at 20% as an over_riding exit to technical analysis stops.
+“I don’t know what would generally be regarded as an acceptable max % loss by others, but I guess I would be feeling uncomfortable at anything greater than 25% and perhaps comfortable at 20% as an overriding exit to technical analysis stops.

 Convince me I’m wrong!”

 I can only use research to try to convince you that you may be heading down the wrong track.
-You see, by introducing any rule to your trading system you can’t focus on the positives that it will bring to the system without measuring what the negative affect to the system will be.
+You see, by introducing any rule to your trading system you can’t focus on the positives that it will bring to the system without measuring what the negative effect to the system will be.

 Let’s first see what you are trying to avoid.
-There have been 21 trades in the SPA3 public portfolio worse than a 25% loss, that is, 2.5% or all the 831 trades and 50 worse than a 20% loss, or 6.02% of all 831 trades.
+There have been 21 trades in the SPA3 public portfolio worse than a 25% loss, that is, 2.5% or all the 831 trades, and 50 worse than a 20% loss, or 6.02% of all 831 trades.

-Of the trades mentioned above LNC, MMX and AUM would have been stopped out well before the SPA3 exits (LNC early in the trend) with 20% trailing stops.
+Of the trades mentioned above LNC, MMX, and AUM would have been stopped out well before the SPA3 exits (LNC early in the trend) with 20% trailing stops.
 These are only a few of the trades that form part of the profit side of the system.
-Out of the 831 closed trades, 89 have had greater than 20% return, 38 greater than 50% return, 13 greater than 100% return and 2 greater than 200% return.
+Out of the 831 closed trades, 89 have had greater than 20% return, 38 greater than 50% return, 13 greater than 100% return, and 2 greater than 200% return.
 How many of these would have been stopped out with a TSL?

-The above discussion really is redundant because the SPA3 edge proves that with the existing entry and exit mechanisms, risk management and money management rules it massively outperforms the market, managed funds and portfolio managers.
+The above discussion really is redundant because the SPA3 edge proves that with the existing entry and exit mechanisms, risk management and money management rules it massively outperforms the market, managed funds, and portfolio managers.